sigstore/docs/content/en/quickstart/quickstart-cosign.md

 Language specific clients (like [sigstore-python](https://github.com/sigstore/sigstore-python)) are other options for signing and verifying, but Cosign is a great, language agnostic place to start.

 This quickstart will walk you through how to sign and verify a blob and a container.
-Although keyless signing is recommended, this quickstart will also show you how to sign using a generated key.

 ### Installation